-The Arts Council of York County is a sub-granting site for the South Carolina Arts Commission, and for the Arts and Science Council of Charlotte-Mecklenburg's Regional Artist Project Grants.
+The Arts Council of York County is a sub-granting site for the South Carolina Arts Commission.
 We encourage all York County artists to take advantage of these grant opportunities!

 ACYC Small Grants Program